 I earned my Bachelor’s degree in Communications Studies, with a concentration in public relations and minors in English and Sociology, from Virginia Tech.

 I was born in New York City but grew up in Northern Virginia, attending elementary and middle school in Loudoun County, and then moving on to Fairfax County where I attended Thomas Jefferson High School for Science and Technology.
 I currently live in Arlington with my husband and three children.
-My daughter, a graduate of Arlington Tech High School’s inaugural class, is a Multimedia Journalism major at Virginia Tech, and I have two sons who attend Yorktown High School and Williamsburg Middle School.
+My daughter, a graduate of Arlington Tech High School’s inaugural class, is a Multimedia Journalism major at Virginia Tech, and I have two sons who attend Yorktown High School.

 I love reading and international travel and have so far checked off Australia, Canada, Bahamas, Belgium, Czech Republic, England, France, Germany, Greece, Grenada, Hong Kong, Italy, Netherlands, Portugal, South Africa, South Korea and Thailand off my bucket list.